qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 image: /attachments/blogposts/2020/PortsAndAdapters-8.png
 ---

 In a [previous post](/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html), we elaborated on how we apply [Hexagonal Architecture](/2020/08/20/hexagonal-architecture.html) in front end applications.

+We have also written about how hexagonal architecture informs test architecture.
+We also apply this thinking for a front end component: as we distinguish ports, adapters and domain logic, we will have unit tests, adapter integration tests, and possibly some component end-to-end tests.

 Let's look at an example, taken from the Agile Fluency Diagnostic application we are developing.